Tool Setup Screen - Trajectory Planner

 The third parameter is the maximum allowed acceleration for the axis in inches/sec2.
 The G Code Language has no provisions for specifying acceleration rates.
 Therefore the acceleration (and deceleration) along a vector used will always be the largest acceleration such that each axis's acceleration is at or below the specified limit.

 The velocity and acceleration limits apply only to linear and circular feed motions (G1, G2, G3).
-Rapid motions (G0) use the settings in the motion controller (velocity, acceleration, and Jerk) to move each axis independently from one point to another (which is likely not to be a straight line).
-To change the speed of Rapid motions change the configuration settings in the motion controller.
+Rapid motions (G0) use the settings in the motion controller (velocity, acceleration, and Jerk) to move all axes from one point to another along a straight line as quickly as possible without violating any axis involved in the motion constraints.
+To change the speed of G0 Rapid motions change the axes configuration settings in the motion controller.